FrankBijnen/ExifToolGui/Docs/ReadMe for Developers.txt

 The source has been reformatted within Delphi.
 (Ctrl/D) The default settings are used.
 Except for the right margin 80->150

+Version 6.2.0.

+Basically this version is about UTF8.
+All occurences of 'Ansi' string/char have been revised, and where possible changed to unicode.
+Calling Exiftool was a challenge.
+The decision was made (by me) to use args files.
+These can be written with UTF8 encoding.
+Only the actual call to Exiftool has to be ANSI.
+But that will only contain '-@ "<tempfilename>"' and we take care that tempfilename contains only ansi chars.
+Another unit that needed revising was ExifInfo.
+Where possible I now use TEncoding.UTF8.Getstring to do the conversion to the 'foto' records.
+Changing the type from AnsiString or ShortString to String made it necessary to introduce Clear methods to solve Memory Leaks.

 Frank Bijnen